2 day kakadu national park & Fogg Dam

 And what came after.

-Moving on from here our destiny takes us to Jabiru in the heart of Kakadu.
-Here, enjoy a picnic lunch by the lake before visiting the Bowali centre for an introduction to the Kakadu landscape.
+Moving on from here our destiny takes us to Jabiru in the heart of World Heritage Kakadu National Park.
+Here we will enjoy a picnic lunch by the lake before visiting the Bowali centre for an introduction to the Kakadu environmental and indigenous landscape.

-Following a privately guided art interpretation walk by a traditional owner for the area the day culminates with sunset nibbles and refreshments near Nadab lookout overlooking the Kakadu floodplains.
+For those that survive the cruise it is time for a privately guided art interpretation walk by a traditional owner around Ubirr rock art site which culminates with sunset nibbles and refreshments near Nadab lookout overlooking the Kakadu floodplains.

-Up again before the birds, a quick cuppa and we are off to Cooinda and the sunrise Yellow Waters cruise.
-2 Hours of wildlife cruising at its finest accompanied by expert local commentary.
+Kakadu Up again before the birds, a quick cuppa and we are off to Cooinda where we will join the sunrise Yellow Waters cruise.
+This is the perfect cruise to witness the wakening of wildlife on the wetlands backed up by expert local commentary.

 Should be back in Darwin around 7:30pm.